Al Franken: Aftermath

 After resigning from the Senate, Franken canceled appointments with close friends and ignored phone calls from others.
 "It got pretty dark, I became clinically depressed.
 I wasn't a hundred percent cognitively.
-I needed medication," he said.
+I needed medication", he said.

 Reporting in 2019 by New Yorker journalist Jane Mayer documented substantial inaccuracies in Tweeden's allegations.
 Seven former or current senators who called for Franken's resignation in 2017 told Mayer they regretted doing so.
 Patrick Leahy said calling for Franken's resignation without having all the facts was "one of the biggest mistakes I've made" as a senator.
 New Mexico senator Tom Udall said, "I made a mistake.
 I started having second thoughts shortly after he stepped down.
 He had the right to be heard by an independent investigative body.
 I've heard from people around my state, and around the country, saying that they think he got railroaded.
 It doesn't seem fair.
 I'm a lawyer.
 I really believe in due process."
 Former Senate Majority Leader Harry Reid said, "It's terrible what happened to him.
 It was unfair.
 It took the legs out from under him.
 He was a very fine senator."

-Accusations that the forced resignation was unfair were described as a liability to Gillibrand's presidential campaign in mid-2019.
+Accusations that Franken was unfairly pressured to resign were described as a liability to Gillibrand's presidential campaign in mid-2019.
 In a 2018 Politico article, Franken supporters accused Gillibrand of doing damage that Republicans could not have done, given Franken's effectiveness in the Senate.
 Prominent Democratic fundraiser Susie Tompkins Buell said that the episode "stained [Gillibrand's] reputation as a fair player.
 I do hear people refer to Kirsten Gillibrand as 'opportunistic' and shrewd at the expense of others to advance herself, and it seems to have been demonstrated in her rapid treatment of her colleague Al Franken.
 I heard her referred to as 'She would eat her own,' and she seems to have demonstrated that.
 I know [Gillibrand] thought she was doing the right thing, but I think she will be remembered by this rush to judgment.
 I have heard [that] some of her women colleagues regret joining her."